 The Mitochondria Detox removes metals like aluminum, tin, thallium, cesium and arsenic, that impair energy production and brain performance.

-After mobilizing these toxic metals from the body’s tissues, you need a binder to safely remove them from the body.
 For this purpose, I use my CitriCleanse grapefruit citrus pectin.

-CitriCleanse is one of the most effective and SAFE detox agents on the market.
+CitriCleanse is one of the most effective and safe detox agents on the market.
 When taken as a dietary supplement, it works as a blood cleanser, binding to metals and chemicals in the blood as well as in the gut.

 I hope this article helped to clarify why you may be experiencing brain fog.
 I assure you it’s not your age!
 The toxins in our environment, of which only a few that inhibit brain function are mentioned in this article, play a major role in our brain’s ability to process information and interfere with the large amounts of energy needed to keep our brain running.